markmiscavage/scarlet/docs/source/cache/index.rst

         super(MyAdmin, self).invalidate_cache(obj=obj, extra=extra, force_all=force_all)

-:py:class:`AdminSite <cache.admin.AdminSite>` is a simple extension of the default django AdminSite that calls invalidate_cache if the default delete action is run.
+:py:class:`AdminSite <scarlet.cache.admin.AdminSite>` is a simple extension of the default django AdminSite that calls invalidate_cache if the default delete action is run.
 If your admin site includes other default actions you should ensure that they call invalidate_cache when appropriate.

 Limitations and Drawbacks
 =========================